ElijahGoodman/sha3/README.md

     using SHA3Param = KeccParam
 ```
 The first one - `SHA3` - is the base class, which provides a simple set of
 functions for getting a digest (hash) of a message.
+Among other things, it
+allows to get a digest of a message, the length of which is defined in bits
+(bit-aligned string).
 The second class - `SHA3_IUF` - inherits from the base class and extends
 the functionality by appending additional functions.
 In particular, `SHA3_IUF`
 provides the ability to use the IUF (Init/Update/Finalize) scheme to absorb